 Even if you aren’t aware, most of the devices your organization uses are producing, or are capable of producing some type of data log with valuable information about their activity, your system’s health and functionality.
 Log aggregation can help you get the most out of these logs and minimize the time and headaches involved in manually sifting through them.
-To achieve this, you will want to use a log management solution that includes log aggregation capabilities.
+To achieve this, you will want to use a log management solution, like a SIEM, that includes log aggregation capabilities.

 In this page: